nette/assets

 Downloads this Month Tests Latest Stable Version License

-✅ automatic file versioning for cache busting
+✅ automatic versioning for cache busting

-✅ lazy loading of file properties (dimensions, duration)
+✅ lazy loading of file properties

 ✅ clean API for PHP and Latte templates

-✅ support for multiple file sources
+✅ multiple file sources support

 Working with static files (images, CSS, JavaScript) in web applications often involves repetitive tasks: generating correct URLs, handling cache invalidation, managing file versions, and dealing with different environments.
 Nette Assets simplifies all of this.